 The Importance of Bathing Lovebirds

-Lovebirds need to take a bath at least once a week in winter and daily (if possible) in summer.
+Some lovebirds love water and bathe readily, while others are scared of water and make bathing difficult.
 Bathing helps to clean their feathers of bird dust and makes them feel less itchy.
 Moreover, a clean bird equals a clean environment, which is safer for both the birds and the owners.

 My lovebird, Mumu, likes to bathe but is scared of the water at times.
 When this happens, we have to apply different techniques to encourage our pets to take a bath.

-5 Ways to Encourage Bathing in Lovebirds
+5 Ways to Encourage Your Lovebirds to Bathe

-1. Pretend to Be Excitement
+1. Pretend to Be Excited About the Bath

 2. Use Different Utensils